CyVerse-learning-materials/SciApps_guide/association.rst

   3. Check the 'Association' workflow, then click "Relaunch".
 The App forms will be loaded in the main panel, and analysis histories are loaded in the right panel.

      ..
 Note::
-       Click 'Load' will just load histories into the right panel, which is useful for checking results of multiple workflows.
+       To load analysis histories to the right panel while keeping the workflow list in the main panel, click 'Load'.
+This is useful for checking results of multiple workflows, or building a new workflow from more than one workflows.

   4. Alternatively, click 'Visualize' to display the workflow diagram.
 Analysis histories will also be loaded in the right panel.